 How do you know how much you need to charge to turn a profit?
 This is how I figured it out:

 Go through the invoices/receipts for all of your supplies.
-I grabbed a random invoice from my soap making notebook from 2012 for this example.
+I grabbed an old random invoice from my soap making notebook from a few years ago for this example.
 Prices will vary from vendor to vendor.